First aid for burns and scalds

 First, stop further burning or scalding.
 Take the injured person away from the source of heat, or safely put out flames without getting injured yourself.

-Take off clothing or jewellery from near the area of burning or scalding, but not if the items are stuck to the skin, to prevent further skin damage.
+Take off clothing (including babies’ nappies) and jewellery from near the area of burning or scalding, but not if the items are stuck to the skin, to prevent further skin damage.

-As soon as possible after the burn or scald, ideally within 20 minutes, cool the area of the burn using cool or lukewarm water for 10 minutes to half an hour.
+As soon as possible after the burn or scald, and ideally within 20 minutes, cool the area of the burn using cool or lukewarm running water for 20 minutes.
 Do not use ice, ice water, creams, greases or butter, which can cause further damage.
 Butter and oils actually retain heat rather than helping to remove it.
 The British Red Cross says that if cool water is not available, cool juice, beer or milk may be used.